Spread the Post

 Final calculation of the payback period on the solar panel:

 When you know the total cost as well as the saving amount the fun part begins.
 You simply just need to divide the cost by the saving amount.
 The resultant number is your payback period on the solar panel.
 In our example, by dividing $14000 by $2180 we would get 6.5 years.
-This means that after six and a half years, the energy savings from the solar panels would have fully paid for its installation cost.
-Which is a pretty good payback period.
-Generally, if the payback period takes up to 12 years to cover its costs that are considered a pretty good investment.
+This means that after six and a half years, the energy savings from the solar panels would have fully paid for its installation cost which is a pretty good payback period.
+Generally, if the payback period takes up to 12 years to cover its costs that is considered a pretty good investment.

 What is a good payback period for solar panels?